LocalApps.com: Mobile Apps, User-Controlled

 • Apps that work reliably without connectivity dependencies

-• Collaboration without corporate intermediaries
+• Sharing without corporate intermediaries

 The Local-Only Framework